derekmichaelwright/AGILE_LDP_Phenology/README.md

 2016 and 2017 (It16, It17), Marchouch, Morocco 2016 and 2017 (Mo16,
 Mo17), Cordoba, Spain 2016 and 2017 (Sp16, Sp17), Bhopal, India 2016 and
 2017 (In16, In17), Jessore, Bangladesh 2016 and 2017 (Ba16, Ba17),
-Bardiya, Nepal 2016 and 2017 (Ne16, Ne17). *
+Bardiya, Nepal 2016 and 2017 (Ne16, Ne17).*

 ## Figure 3

 ![](Figure_03.png)

-*Fig. 3: Clustering of a lentil (Lens culinaris Medik.) diversity panel based days from sowing to flower (DTF). (a) Principal Component Analysis on DTF, scaled from 1-5, and hierarchical k-means clustering into eight groups. (b) Mean scaled DTF (1-5) for each cluster group across all field trials: Rosthern, Canada 2016 and 2017 (Ro16, Ro17), Sutherland, Canada 2016, 2017 and 2018 (Su16, Su17, Su18), Central Ferry, USA 2018 (Us18), Metaponto, Italy 2016 and 2017 (It16, It17), Marchouch, Morocco 2016 and 2017 (Mo16, Mo17), Cordoba, Spain 2016 and 2017 (Sp16, Sp17),
-Bhopal, India 2016 and 2017 (In16, In17), Jessore, Bangladesh 2016 and
+*Figure 3: Clustering of a lentil (Lens culinaris Medik.) diversity panel based days from sowing to flower (DTF). (a) Principal Component Analysis on DTF, scaled from 1-5, and hierarchical k-means clustering into eight groups. (b) Mean scaled DTF (1-5) for each cluster group across all field trials: Rosthern, Canada 2016 and 2017 (Ro16, Ro17), Sutherland, Canada 2016, 2017 and 2018 (Su16, Su17, Su18), Central Ferry, USA 2018 (Us18), Metaponto, Italy 2016 and 2017 (It16, It17), Marchouch, Morocco 2016 and 2017 (Mo16, Mo17), Cordoba, Spain 2016 and 2017 (Sp16, Sp17), Bhopal, India 2016 and 2017 (In16, In17), Jessore,
-2017 (Ba16, Ba17), Bardiya, Nepal 2016 and 2017 (Ne16, Ne17).
-Shaded
+Bangladesh 2016 and 2017 (Ba16, Ba17), Bardiya, Nepal 2016 and 2017
-areas represent one standard deviation from the mean.
+(Ne16, Ne17).
+Shaded areas represent one standard deviation from the mean.
 Dashed, vertical bars separate temperate, South Asian and Mediterranean macro-environments. (c) Composition of cluster groups in genotypes by country of origin.
 Pie size is relative to the number of genotypes originating from that country.*

 ## Figure 4

 ![](Figure_04.png)

-*Fig. 4: Comparison of observed and predicted values for days from sowing to flowering (DTF) for a lentil (Lens culinaris Medik.) diversity panel calculated using equation 1.
+*Figure 4: Comparison of observed and predicted values for days from sowing to flowering (DTF) for a lentil (Lens culinaris Medik.) diversity panel calculated using equation 1.
 For each site-year, the model was retrained after removing all observations from that location, regardless